Skip to content

 In an apartment

-• Distance from the router: Place your WiFi setup centrally to ensure an even space from all your devices.
+• Distance from the router: Place your WiFi setup centrally to ensure every room has even coverage.

-• Network congestion: Apartments frequently share internet infrastructure, which leads to network congestion and slower speeds during peak hours.
+• Network congestion: Apartments often share broadband infrastructure within the same building, which can lead to congestion and slower speeds during peak hours.

 In a house

-Houses generally hold more users and devices connected to the internet.
+Houses generally hold more users and devices connected to the internet at once, increasing demand on the network.
 Consider the following factors when selecting an ideal speed:

-• Home size and layout: Large houses may have some areas of the house with poor internet coverage.
-Consider introducing mesh WiFi routers to expand your WiFi coverage and optimize internet performance.
+• Home size and layout: Large houses may have WiFi dead zones with poor internet coverage.
+Consider introducing a mesh WiFi router to expand your WiFi coverage and improve access across every room.

 WiFi that just works!